Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Abstract

 \section{Abstract}

-To a generic configuration of eight points in convex position in the plane, we associate a {\em list\/} consisting of the following information: for all of the $56$ conics determined by five of the points, we specify the position of each of the three remaining points, inside or outside.
-We prove that the number of possible lists, up to the action of $D_8$, is $49$, and we give two possible ways of encoding these lists.
-A generic complex pencil of cubics has twelve singular (nodal) cubics and nine distinct base points, any eight of them determines the ninth one, hence the pencil.
+To a generic configuration of eight points in convex position in the real plane, we associate a {\em list\/} consisting of the following information: for all of the $56$ conics determined by five of the points, we specify the position of each of the three remaining points, inside or outside.
+We prove that the number of possible lists, up to the action of $D_8$ on the set of points, is $47$, and we give two possible ways of encoding these lists.
+A generic complex pencil of cubics has twelve singular (nodal) cubics and nine distinct base points, any eight of them determine the ninth one, hence the pencil.
 If the base points are real, exactly eight of these singular cubics are distinguished, that is to say real with a loop containing some base points.
 We call combinatorial cubic a topological type (cubic, base points), and combinatorial pencil the sequence of eight successive combinatorial distinguished cubics.
-We choose representants of the $49$ orbits.
+Let us choose representants of the $47$ orbits.
 In most cases, but four exceptions, a list determines a unique combinatorial pencil.
-We give a complete classification of the combinatorial pencils of cubics with eight base points in convex position.
+We get a complete classification of the combinatorial pencils of cubics with eight base points in convex position.
+Up to the action of $D_8$ on the set of points, there are $43$ such pencils.